 From the Sweet Grief Introduction:

-Sweet Grief: Paintings & Poems on Love and Loss
+Sweet Grief: Paintings and Poems on Love and Loss

-Dying sucks.
-A creative collaboration began with just two words.
+A creative collaboration began with those two words.

-The collaboration is Sweet Grief — 12 paintings paired with 12 poems — and is the work of Senitila McKinley and Drew Myron, two women who bonded over an appreciation for children and families in need.
+The collaboration — 12 paintings paired with 12 poems — is the work of Senitila McKinley and Drew Myron, two women who met in 2005 and bonded over an appreciation for children and families in need.
 At Seashore Family Literacy, the nonprofit organization that Senitila created and runs, Drew serves as writing instructor.